 Serve this healthy meatless pasta with a crisp green salad mixed with colorful veggies.
 If you have really hungry eaters, include a loaf of hearty artisanal bread.
 Makes 6 to 8 servings.
 If you aren’t feeding a gang, the sauce freezes well--bonus for another meal.

 12 to 13ouncespappardelle, tagliatelle, or fettuccine pasta

 Put the lentils in a large pot with water, bay leaf, and salt.
 Bring to a simmer over medium heat and gently cook until the lentils are just tender, 5 to 8 minutes.
 Test a bite after 5 minutes, and each minute after.
-Red lentils go from perfect toothy texture to mush very quickly and you want the lentils to soft, with texture.
+Red lentils go from perfect toothy texture to mush very quickly and you want the lentils to be soft, yet still have texture.
 Drain.
 Stir the teaspoon of oil.
 Set aside.

 While the lentils cook, heat the first tablespoon of oil in a large skillet over medium-high flame.
 Add the mushrooms, sprinkle them with salt; cook, stirring occasionally.
 The mushrooms will release liquid—cook until they turn golden and all of the liquid has evaporated, 15 to 20 minutes.
 Remove from the skillet and set aside.